“In this world you will have tribulation, but take courage; I have overcome the world”

-MSU’s Special Forces program is an intense leadership training course designed to prepare students physically, mentally, and spiritually to walk in their kingdom destiny.
-The ultimate goal of the program is to produce servant leaders with the character and resilience to make a lasting impact for God’s kingdom in every sphere of influence.
+MSU’s Special Forces (SF) is an intense wilderness training program designed to prepare students physically, mentally, and spiritually to handle the demands of leadership in this disruptive age.
+The program’s ultimate goal is to produce leaders with the proven character and resilience that comes from persevering through trials and tribulation (see Romans 5:3-5).

-Due to the physically demanding nature of this training and the dangers associated with our activities, students must be over 18 years old to apply and must be of above average fitness.
-This program is not for everyone and not all who begin the program will finish it.
-The program will begin with an evaluation process that occurs in the wilderness.
-During this evaluation period students are exposed to difficult conditions and challenges to gauge their response and ability to maintain team cohesiveness and challenge objectives.
-Students who do drop out of the program at any stage will be reimbursed accordingly.
+Due to the physically demanding nature of this training and the potential dangers associated with most of the activities, students must be over 18 years old to apply and must be of above average fitness level.
+Applicants over the age of 45 will not be considered for this program.
+This program is not for everyone, and not everyone who starts the program will complete it.

 MSU is committed to keeping all costs as low as possible for students.
 However, additional fees are required to cover the extra expenses involved with the SF program.
 Currently, the tuition cost for the SF first year elective is $1,600 plus a $350 equipment fee.
 This pricing covers the eight wilderness expeditions (transport, food, and all camping equipment) during the school year as well as other excursions and training.
 This can be paid up front for a discount or paid in installments throughout the year.

 MSU will provide all the necessary equipment, including high-quality backpacks, sleeping bags, sleeping pads, tents, water filters, cook gear, medical resources, and other essential items to students as part of their tuition.
 Students are not required to purchase any gear prior to starting the program, and they only need to provide their own clothing.
 Students may choose to bring and use any camping gear they already have, but MSU does not recommend purchasing any new equipment prior to the course as the program will teach about the right gear to buy.